Technically speaking: The latest from ITD

 Any lessons in which students participate must not be recorded, as it may be a violation of privacy rights.
 Teachers, however, may wish to pre-record lessons (without students) using applications provided by the district.

-- Will students be able to access Google-owned content (e.g., YouTube, Google Classroom) using their MyMail accounts?
+- Can students access Google-owned content (e.g., YouTube, Google Classroom) using their MyMail accounts?

 Yes.
 MyMail accounts are provisioned through Google and enable students to customize access to Google tools, including Google Docs, Classrooms, Forms, Drawing, YouTube and others.